outdreamer/solver/docs/specific_problem_analysis/ml/queries_to_solve_reality.md

 		- what are the graphs with useful connection types, like how a 'causality' connection is useful bc it 'encodes multiple similarities' (like 'similarity in position in a sequence' and 'similarity in requirement/causation')

+		- what concept structures exist like 'complexity reductions' in neural networks and what are the functions implementing those structures

 II.
 Queries and Results